vorSherer/code-201-prework/README.md

 ### Pre-work

 There is mandatory pre-work for Code 201 that counts as 5% of your total course grade.
-You'll have the opportunity to report your progress on these assignments in our Learning Management System (called Canvas, by a company named Instructure) shortly after you've completed the enrollment process.
+You will have required assignments to submit in our Learning Management System (called Canvas, by a company named Instructure).
+You will get access to Canvas shortly after you've completed the enrollment process; these assignments documenting your completion of the prework are due by the beginning of the first class.
+Completing these Canvas assignments will take only a few minutes each, and note that time estimates are provided below for the individual prework components.

 In the meantime, please keep notes on your progress through these pre-work assignments, including the time you have invested in them and also details on any questions or problems you encounter.

 Pre-work is outlined in ten steps on this page.
 Note that in Step 3 there are specific instructions that are dependent upon your operating system, and also keep in mind that upon completing those steps that there are still Steps 4-9 to complete on this page, including code tutorials that take quite a bit of time.